SMKH-PRO/ReactNative_CodePush_Template/readme.md

 2. Find the android `{ productFlavors {} }` section and edit `resValue` entries for both your `Staging` and `Production` build variants also replace AppName strings with your actual App Display Name.

-If you're in the correct gradle file, The buildTypes section will look like this:
+If you're in the correct gradle file, It will look like this:

 ![XCODE android build.gradle screenshot](./docs/assets/images/change_environment.png "Picture guide for editing public key iOS")